EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 > To learn more about model validation, including all the various validation attributes included in the framework, check the official documentation: [Model validation](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-5.0), [System.ComponentModel.DataAnnotations Namespace](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-5.0).

+## Validation using custom attributes

 Of course, the framework is never going to cover all possible validation scenarios with the built-in atributes.
-Case in point, It'd be great to validate that the `Years` array contians values that look like actual years.
+Case in point, it'd be great to validate that the `Years` array contains values that look like actual years.
 That is, four-character, digit-only strings.
 There are no validation attributes for that.
 So, we need to create our own.
 Let's add this file into a new `Validations` directory:

 ```cs
 // Validations/ContainsYearsAttribute.cs